Language, Culture, Customs and Etiquette

 - The family takes centre stage in the social structure.

 - It acts as a source of support and advice and therefore great loyalty is shown to families.
-Although extended families rarely live under one roof, apart from in rural areas, many are still live very close and frequent one another's houses often.
+Although extended families rarely live under one roof, apart from in rural areas, many still live very close and frequent one another's houses often.

 - It is still common for children remain at home until they marry.